 For pets: if you are travelling with a pet, it is imperative you consult the website of the British and French authorities before arriving at the port of Calais.

 NB: If you are travelling with more than 5 pets, please come to the reception desk on the parking PO3.

 There are three Service Points available in the pre-boarding area, with a rest area (toilets, showers, nursery), and vending machines selling hot drinks and snacks.

-NB: For your safety, you are requested to always use the designated footpaths.
+IMPORTANT: For your safety, you are requested to always use the designated footpaths.

-- WiFi access is available in designated areas
+- WiFi access is free

 Are you about to go to France?
 Here are some tips that will help you make the most of your trip!

 Keep your eyes on the road: your French friends drive on the right!
 Throughout your journey, keep in mind that you must always drive on the right.
 The same is true for roundabouts and motorways: priority is also given to vehicles arriving from the right.
 So always pay attention and everything will be... alright.